madanyc/workfront-learn.en/help/custom-data/things-to-know-about-expressions.md

 * IF(ISBLANK(Description),”No Description”,”Has Description”)

 However, if spacing helps you see what is going on, some spacing can be added to the expressions.
-The extra spaces shouldn’t prevent the expression from gathering or calculating a value in Workfront.
+The extra spaces shouldn’t prevent the expression from gathering or calculating a value in [!DNL Workfront].

 * IF  (ISBLANK  (Description), ”No Description” ,  ”Has Description” )

 ## Quotation marks must be straight

 When using quotation marks in an expression, make sure the quotation marks are straight (").
-If the quotation marks are curved (") the Workfront system will continue to display a "Custom Expression Invalid" message.
+If the quotation marks are curved (") the [!DNL Workfront] system will continue to display a "Custom Expression Invalid" message.

 ## Calculations update on form save and object edit